How do we investigate workplace accidents effectively, while still protecting ourselves legally?

 A special thanks to Matt Messersmith with Signet Screening for sharing his insight on this topic.
 For more information about Signet’s background checks, pre-employment assessments and technological capabilities, visit Signet’s website.

 Do you struggle with doing what is right for your company and right for your employees when it comes to creating a Drug Free Workplace?
-Sometimes the “right” solution isn’t always easily identified. strategic HR inc. understands your dilemma of being between a rock and a hard place.
+Sometimes the “right” solution isn’t always easily identified.
+Strategic HR understands your dilemma of being between a rock and a hard place.
 We can provide you with best practices, policies and training when it comes to creating a Drug Free Workplace, how to investigate workplace accidents, or any needs concerning the Health, Safety and Security of your workforce.
 Please visit our Health, Safety & Security page for more information on these services.